decentration/edgeware-node/Setting-up-a-node.md

 } > /etc/systemd/system/edgeware.service
 ```

-**Note: This will create an Edgeware server that accepts all incoming
+**Note: This will create an Edgeware server that accepts incoming connections
-connections.
-This is risky and insecure if you keep any keys on the server.
+from anyone on the internet.
+If you are using the node as a validator, you
-If you would like to create a private node instead, you should remove the
+should instead remove the `ws-external` flag, so Edgeware does not accept
-`ws-external` and `rpc-cors` flags.**
+outside connections.**

 Double check that the config has been written to `/etc/systemd/system/edgeware.service`
 correctly.
 If so, enable the service so it runs on startup, and then try to